Iowa Democrat asks House to review 6-vote race, cites errors

 Instead, she is filing her challenge under a 1969 law, the Federal Contested Elections Act, which will trigger an investigation by the House Administration Committee that could last months.
 To prevail, Hart must show by a preponderance of evidence that she got the most votes.

 Republicans have reacted with outrage to Hart’s maneuver, saying she is bypassing a review by Iowa judges while attempting to have her fellow Democrats declare her the winner.

 But Hart and her supporters have argued that every legal vote must be counted in a race so close.

+“It is crucial to me to make sure that this bipartisan review by the U.S. House is fair,” she said.
+“Iowans deserve to know that the candidate who earned the most votes is seated.”

 According to a 2010 report by the nonpartisan Congressional Research Service, the House reviewed 107 contested elections between 1933 and 2009 and seated the candidate the state had certified as the winner in the overwhelming majority of cases.